LORD-MicroStrain/mip_sdk/examples/c/7_series/stream_imu/README.md

 - **Format**: [X, Y, Z] scaled magnetic field vector
 - **Note**: Automatically detected and configured if available

-## Usage

-1. Connect your 7-series device to the specified serial port
-2. Update the `PORT_NAME` constant if using a different port
-3. Compile and run the example
-4. The program will:
-    - Initialize the device and query supported descriptors
-    - Configure data streaming
-    - Register callbacks for data processing
-    - Stream data for the specified runtime
-    - Display real-time sensor data
-    - Clean up and exit

 ## Streaming Output Format

 The example displays sensor data in the following format: